 Mentoring is one of Pan-Atlantic University’s key commitments.
-Along with research, teaching and service work, dedication to personal mentoring forms a vital part of the work of every teacher at the University.
-In the first year, a faculty advisor is assigned to each student.
+Along with research, teaching, and service work, dedication to personal mentoring forms a vital part of the work of every teacher at the University.
+In the first year, a mentor is assigned to each student.
 (If necessary, you can request to change your advisor through the Students’ Affairs Department).
 From that moment on, interviews can be arranged, generally via email, by the advisor or the student.

 - To inform and guide students at the start of their university studies.